JSilva14/FlightInPortugal/README.md

 **How caching was implemented: **

-- To implement caching, @EnableCaching annotation was added to the FlightInfoApiApplication class.
+- To implement caching, @EnableCaching annotation was added to the FlightInfoApiApplication class which contains the **main** method.
 - In **FlightInfoRequestController**, **@Cacheable("request")** annotation was added to the **getApiRequestById** method.
 This makes it so that the result of the method for the specified id is added to the cache.
 - Ex:
 	* When GET http://localhost:8080/requests/5dee6a2bd1db84664aa33a19 is received, initially the data will be retrieved from MongoDB and the result for this id will be added to the cache.